jaschlak/MyGuides/SQL/mssql/Admin/First_Responder_Brent_Ozar.md

     ```

     ### Top 10
     * Gets the top 10 Waits
-    * Brent says he will analyze this if we send him a screenshot (from imgur), he will give feedback free

     ```
     sp_BlitzFirst @SinceStartup = 1, @OutputType = 'Top10';
     ```

     ### More detail
     * can take several seconds to run